 Jesse L. Yancy, Jr. was an attorney, politician, and humanitarian who served the people of Bruce, Calhoun County, and Mississippi from 1956 until his death in 1970.

-Born in Springville, Mississippi in 1926, Yancy moved to Bruce ten years later, where his father, Jesse L. Yancy, Sr. established a general store.
+Born in Springville, Mississippi on Jan.
+17, 1926, Yancy moved to Bruce ten years later, where his father, Jesse Lee Yancy, Sr. established a general store.
 He graduated from Bruce High School in 1944, joined the Army Air Corps in 1945 and served overseas in the Pacific.
 He attended the University of Mississippi School of Business and School of Law, earning his J.D. in 1951.
 In 1952 he married Barbara Young.
 They had three children.

 Yancy was first elected to office in 1960 as district attorney for the Third Circuit Court District.
 During the Meredith Crisis at the University of Mississippi, Yancy entered the national spotlight when a Lafayette County grand jury issued an indictment against Chief United States Marshall James P. McShane, Meredith’s escort to registration at the University, for inciting a riot.

 While serving as D.A., Yancy became president of the Mississippi Prosecutors Association.
 Elected to the Senate in 1968, during his first term Yancy, as chairman of the Senate Elections Committee, guided the state’s first Open Election Law to passage.